Some common questions

 1. If I tell people I hear voices, will they lock me up?

 Sometimes people worry that if they open up about hearing voices they will be hospitalised against their will.
 Media images of Victorian asylums don’t help ease these concerns – even though they are years out of date.
 Most people who hear voices, even those who are distressed by them, live their lives in the community.
-If they are struggling to cope, they are often referred to crisis resolution home treatment teamsquestion icon or other forms of mental health support.
+If they are struggling to cope, they are often referred to crisis resolution home treatment teamst or other forms of mental health support.

 If the people you speak to are really worried about your safety or think that an inpatient unit is the best place to make sense of what’s going on, then they might suggest coming in to hospital.
 However, it should be your choice.
 They will only consider admitting you against your will if they are extremely worried about your safety, or the safety of someone else and they are convinced that there are no other options that will help – for example, supportive relatives or crisis houses.
 If you’re worried about your rights, you can read more on RETHINK’s Mental Health Act.

 If the people you speak to are working in line with NHS policies, then they should prioritise your right to choose wherever possible.
-If you’re worried that you’re not being heard it could be useful to speak with an advocatequestion icon who knows your rights and is trained to help you get your voice heard.
+If you’re worried that you’re not being heard it could be useful to speak with an advocatet who knows your rights and is trained to help you get your voice heard.

 2. Will they believe me?